Shreveport Injury Lawyer

 Getting your needs met after a car accident can be difficult, given Louisiana’s low auto insurance requirements, high rate of uninsured drivers, pure comparative fault laws, short statute of limitations, high jury trial threshold, no-pay no play law, and other unique features.
 Our lawyers have worked countless auto accidents and know how to build and present a strong case for full compensation.
 Our comprehensive motor vehicle accident practice includes 18-wheeler truck accidents, bicycle accidents, and pedestrian accidents.
 We represent people hit by drunk, uninsured or distracted drivers or injured in rideshare accidents with Uber or Lyft.
 From rear-end collisions to rollover accidents, T-bone crashes and tractor-trailer jackknife accidents, our lawyers possess the skills and experience needed to achieve successful results on your claim.
 Our firm takes on boating accidents and aviation accident claims as well.

 Property owners have a duty to keep their premises in a reasonable condition for the safety of their customers and guests.
-When there is a dangerous condition the owner or manager knew about or should have known about, but they failed to fix it, the premises owner can and should be held liable for the damages caused in a slip and fall or trip and fall injury.
-These cases are often difficult to prove, but our attorneys have had enough experience to know the proper steps to take after a slip and fall in a grocery store, restaurant, department store or city sidewalk.
+When there is a dangerous condition the owner or manager knew about or should have known about, but they failed to fix it, the premises owner can and should be held liable for the damages.
+These cases are often difficult to prove, but our attorneys have had enough experience to know the proper steps to take.
 We additionally help dog bite victims recover compensation for the severe physical and psychological consequences of a vicious animal attack, and we likewise hold property owners liable for assaults that occur due to their negligent security on the premises.

 Nursing Home Negligence